|Home|||||Bio|||||Fine Art|||||Illustration|||||Andrea's Studio Newsletter|||||My Story|||||Shows and Events|||||Blog|||||Contact|

 Nouveau Art Show, Studio 103, Tashiro Kaplan Building, Pioneer Square, Seattle, WA

 "Andrea’s paintings evoke a spirit of freedom, movement, and expressiveness while remaining fresh, energetic, and luminous.
 Andrea layers the oil paints in her Edge of Day series in broad gestures, one color over another.
 The compositions are balanced by areas in which the eye is allowed to rest, and through this device Andrea is able to achieve subtle environmental nuances with a minimum of strokes."
-Nancy L. Carcione (currently a member of the curatorial department of Costume and Textiles, LACMA, Nancy has worked at the Los Angeles County Museum of Art since the early 1980s)
+Nancy L. Carcione, BA Art History.
+Nancy has worked in the curatorial department of major museums since the 1980's.